Designing and Evaluating Chain-of-Hints for Scientific Question Answering: Limitations

-Finally, there are limitations tied to the implementation of our hinting strategies.
-The dynamic hinting condition was unaware of the hint chain length, making it more difficult to plan hint sequencing and leading to a somewhat uneven comparison with the static condition.
+\textbf{Third}, there are limitations tied to the implementation of our hinting strategies.
+Our work does not conduct an exhaustive search in the prompt space for hint generation, and uses same prompts across all models.
+Due to lack of prior interaction data, we limit the investigation to zero-shot prompts, that lack in-context supervision to improve performance \cite{brown2020language}.
+For a fair assessment and comparison across several models, the hint generation prompts are quite simple.
+We leave the investigation of using behavioral signals, learning feedback loops and expert-written instructions in hint generation prompts to future work.
+Additionally, the dynamic hinting condition was unaware of the hint chain length, making it more difficult to plan hint sequencing and leading to a somewhat uneven comparison with the static condition.
 Furthermore, our system was agnostic to learners’ backgrounds and prior knowledge: while hints adapted superficially to student responses, they did not provide deeper personalization that could account for individual learning histories or subject expertise.
-Besides prior knowledge, our design also didn't take into consideration affective dimensions like frustration, disengagement, or overconfidence, even though they are critical for learning \cite{mao2010agent, cunha2018incorporating, yadegaridehkordi2019affective, hasan2020transition}.
+Besides prior knowledge, our design also didn't explicitly take into consideration affective dimensions like frustration, disengagement, or overconfidence, even though they are critical for learning \cite{mao2010agent, cunha2018incorporating, yadegaridehkordi2019affective, hasan2020transition}.

+\textbf{Fourth}, our study relies on the \texttt{SciQ} dataset \cite{welbl2017crowdsourcing} as the source of question–answer pairs.
+Although the dataset is derived from high school science materials, it was originally constructed for benchmarking question-answering systems rather than for evaluating pedagogical scaffolding.
+As a result, the factual and decontextualized nature of SciQ limits the ecological validity of our setting and may not fully capture the complexity of real instructional interactions.
+Moreover, our automatic evaluation pipeline for answer assessment and detecting leakage relies on LLM-based judgments rather than human-annotated ground truth.
+This introduces potential self-consistency bias, reproducibility concerns, and misalignment with human perceptions of hint quality.
+While we compliment this by conducting a user study, the dependence on LLM-based automatic metrics to select the model for user study remains a limitation.
+Future work should develop pedagogy-grounded benchmarks and human-validated evaluation protocols tailored specifically for assessing hinting and scaffolding behaviors.

 Taken together, these limitations highlight important opportunities for future work.
-Recruiting participants closer to the intended learner demographic, extending evaluation to higher-order learning tasks, and developing adaptive systems that better account for learner diversity are all critical next steps.
+Recruiting learners closer to the intended demographic, expanding beyond factoid questions to incorporate higher-order reasoning tasks, and designing interfaces that support diverse help-seeking behaviors will improve ecological validity.
+Just as critically, moving beyond QA-oriented datasets like \texttt{SciQ} and reducing reliance on LLM-based self-evaluation will be necessary to build more reliable, pedagogy-grounded benchmarks for assessing hint quality.
 Addressing these gaps will help refine automatic hint generation into a more robust and equitable tool for supporting diverse educational contexts.